At some point, you may feel ready to start trading with real money. But how should you start?

 - Keep in mind the "day trade" rule.
 Accounts under $25,000 cannot trade more than 3 turn-arounds (buy & sell) in five days.
 See your brokerage agreement.

 - Consider using commission-free ETFs for some trades.
-Ask your broker for a list or add it to your Scan.
+Ask your broker for a list or add them to your Scan.

-- Keep an accurate track of your commissions.
+- Maintain a track of your commissions.
 Some multi-legged spreads such as Butterflies can eat up more commission than the actual cost of the trade.
+It costs money to close as well as open a trade, so typically you'll spend about $20 total to open and close just one contract.

-- Keep trading your PaperMoney account every day.
+- Keep trading your PaperMoney account every day, even after you trade in your cash account.
 You should spend more time practicing than trading, no matter how small your starting account.

-- Use the HOT Chat on Facebook to get feedback and ideas on your trade.
-Go to https://www.facebook.com/honoluluoptionstraders/ and LIKE the site, then make a request in the Comments.
+- Don't trade alone!
+Get feedback and ideas on your trade from a mentor or other traders.
+Join HOT Options chat on Facebook and join the daily conversation.
+Go to https://www.facebook.com/honoluluoptionstraders/ and LIKE the site, then make a request to join in the Comments.
 An Admin will add you.
-Then look for the "HOT Options" in your groups are introduce yourself to everyone.
+Then look for the "HOT Options" in your groups, and introduce yourself to everyone.
 You are in!

 Welcome to thousands of small traders around the world!